MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/addsadministration/Set-ADAccountPassword.md

 ```

 This command sets the password of the user account with SamAccountName elisada to qwert@12345.
+Using -NewPassword with a value without providing an -OldPassword parameter value will also reset the password.

 ### Example 3: Prompt a specified user to change their password
 ```